Bay of Islands farm leased to hapū after generations-long fight for its return

 The Native Land Court had ordered its return in 1921 to the descendants of Turou (a Te Whiu ancestor), but the hapū had been forced to wait another 102 years to set foot on the land again.

-The lease applied to the western part of Te Mata-Puketotara with the eastern portion remaining a Crown-operated Pāmu Farm (formerly LandCorp).
+The lease applied to the western part of Te Mata-Puketotara, with the eastern portion remaining the Crown-operated Pāmu Farm (formerly LandCorp).

 Arena said the agreement was an example of how Crown-owned lands could be returned to hapū, with transitional leases ahead of full ownership as part of Ngāpuhi cultural redress.